kingdido999/Front-end-Developer-Interview-Questions/README.md

 ```

 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

+To avoid any conflicts of library functions or variables.

 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?

 It is used to detect a fully-loaded page, which means it has to wait for all stylesheets, images, and subframes to finish loading.
 We can use `DOMContentLoaded` to detect that the DOM has been completely loaded without having to wait for stylesheets, images, and subframes to finish loading.